Adventure is just outside your door when you visit Vancouver—and it’s damn beautiful.

-The hike is an in and back out trail that goes along Cheakamus Lake with plenty of “cut ins” to get to little rocky or sandy patches to chill on.
+The hike is an out and back trail that goes along Cheakamus Lake with plenty of “cut-ins” to get to little rocky or sandy patches to chill on.
 The little beaches are perfect for a picnic or even to set up camp for the night.
 The water is so placid and clean, if you’re brave enough to hop in the fridged water, you could have a swim!

 Tip: Make sure you’re prepared to drive along a dirt road for a few miles to reach the trailhead.

 During winter, Mount Seymour is one of three local ski resorts for Vancouverites.
 Come summer, it’s one of the best local areas to go hiking around with amazing views of the city, mountains and even Mount Baker across the border on a clear day!

 This hike is rated as moderate as there are a few steep sections, some narrow paths and the trail is uneven for the whole 5 miles.
 You’ll need to be fit as there’s a fair bit of elevation gain and you’ll find yourself going up and down two other peaks on your way to the Mount Seymour summit.

 Make sure you wear sturdy shoes and bring plenty of water as the hike is exposed most of the way.
 If you’re hiking in summer, you’re going to find you get super hot.

 The Mount Seymour summit trail isn’t always well marked, especially between the peaks.
 While there are usually enough other people around to ask for directions at the weekend, you should make sure to have the AllTrails app at the very least.
 Ideally, you’d take a topo map and always pack your hiking essentials.

 The first peak you reach is Pump Peak which has great views of downtown Vancouver.
 Many people choose to hike to this peak, but if you continue, you’ll get an emptier trail AND better mountain views.
 Plus, most of the hike is already done by this point!